-Following approval of the project by Network Rail's South-East Route Investment Panel, KCC and Network Rail entered a Basic Services Agreement (BSA) for phase 2 of the project.
-The BSA will protect KCC and limit the Council's financial liability to a maximum of £213,000, almost all of which will be financed from other stakeholders' grants and external match-funding.
+Following approval of the project by Network Rail's South-East Route Investment Panel, KCC and Network Rail entered a Basic Services Agreement (BSA) to cover stage GRIP 1 to 3a of the project.
+The BSA protected KCC and limited the Council's financial liability to a maximum of £213,000, all of which was financed from stakeholders' grants and external match-funding.
+The balance of the £700,000 estimated cost for this phase of the project was funded by Network Rail.